-As of now, many non-EU citizens do not need a visa to visit Europe.
+As of now, many non-EU citizens only need a passport to visit Europe.
 This is set to change towards the end of 2022.
 Non-EU citizens will need an ETIAS visa waiver for Switzerland in order to enter the country and travel throughout the Schengen Area.

 The European Travel Information and Authorisation System or ETIAS is a visa waiver program that intends to strengthen the borders of the Schengen Zone.
 This is done by screening and keeping a record of non-EU visitors who travel to Switzerland.

 The information that applies to Switzerland for the ETIAS visa waiver is the same for all EU countries found within the Schengen Area.
 Once visitors are approved they are able to move freely throughout the Schengen Zone for up to 90 days.

 Switzerland, the EU, and the Schengen Area

 Switzerland is found in Central Europe surrounded by mountains and lakes that make up the country’s landscape.
 The official languages include French, German, Italian, and Romansh.
 Zurich is the largest city and the currency used is the Swiss Franc.

 Switzerland is not actually part of the EU; although it does use some of the European Union’s laws.
 Since 2009, Switzerland became part of the Schengen Area.
 The Schengen Area is made up of 26 countries.
 The purpose of this area is to function as one jurisdiction for international travel.

 On entering the free-travel area, a visitor can travel around without hard borders or additional passport controls.
 As a part of the Schengen Zone, tourists who have a Swiss ETIAS can travel around Switzerland and to any of the other Schengen countries.

 Who needs ETIAS to travel to Switzerland?